tabcat/dynamic-content/ARTICLE.md

 https://github.com/tabcat/dynamic-content/blob/e4df337d4f806ba530efa94b01e7bda2432ffa8d/src/dynamic-content.ts#L7-L30

-The sample above shows a manifest document "describing" the dynamic content by including `protocol` and `parameters` properties.
+The code sample above shows a manifest document "describing" the dynamic content by including `protocol` and `parameters` properties.
-The resulting DCID, a result of the properties inside the manifest, uniquely identifies some dynamic content.
+The resulting DCID, itself a result of the properties inside the manifest, uniquely identifies some dynamic content.

-> Why not just use the CID of the manifest document to identify the content?

-If the same CID were used to identify the manifest document and the dynamic content, then requesting the providers of one would return the providers of both (bad/not good).
-Being able to refer to the dynamic content directly may have its own advantages as well (e.g. \<dcid\>/\<path or query\>).

 ---
 > **The code sample shown above is from an example at the end of this article that shows everything working together.**